-THE COMMITTEE OF MANAGEMENT
+THE COMMITTEEE OF MANAGEMENT

-Committee of Management members are appointed for a three-year term by the Minister for Energy, Environment and Climate Change, the Hon Liliana D'Ambrosio MP.
+Committee of Management members are appointed for a three-year term by the Minister for Energy, Environment and Climate Change, the Hon Liliana D'Ambrosio MP (the Minister).

 The Committee's three-year term expired on 31 May 2017 however, five of the members were reappointed on an ongoing basis while DELWP sought and assessed applicants for appointment to the Committee for the next three-year term.
-As at 30 June 2017, the Committee members are:
+On 1 February 2018 the Minister appointed a new Committee of nine including three existing members:

-Helen Weston (Chair) Phillip Davies Dr Timothy Hubbard Lorina Nervegna Leigh Phillips
+Helen Weston (Chair)

+- Dr Timothy Hubbard - Phillip Davies